DeepSport: A Multimodal Large Language Model for Comprehensive Sports Video Reasoning via Agentic Reinforcement Learning: The DeepSport Framework

-We first perform an SFT phase using the \textbf{DeepSport-CoT-15k}.
-The objective of this phase is not to teach the model to solve all tasks, but to serve as a ``cold-start'' to familiarize the model with the complex CoT trajectory structure.
-By training on the \textbf{DeepSport-CoT-15k}, the model learns the syntax of our thought and action tags (e.g., \texttt{<think>...} and \texttt{<tool\_call>...}) and the basic patterns of multi-turn reasoning.
-This initial alignment is crucial for stabilizing the subsequent RL phase, as it ensures the model starts with a reasonable policy capable of producing valid, well-formatted actions to explore.
+We first perform a Supervised Fine-Tuning (SFT) phase using the \textbf{DeepSport-CoT-14K} dataset.
+The objective of this phase is twofold: (1) to serve as a ``cold-start'' to familiarize the model with the complex CoT trajectory structure (i.e., learning the syntax of \texttt{<think>...} and \texttt{<tool\_call>...}), and (2) to incrementally build the model's domain knowledge.

+To achieve this, we introduce a \textbf{Sports Curriculum Learning} strategy.
+The underlying rationale is that high-level analytical tasks (e.g., Live Commentary, Assessment \& Coaching) are fundamentally predicated on solid foundational perception (Fine-Grained Recognition).
+Therefore, we partition the SFT samples into 5 progressive stages.
+As training advances from Stage 1 to Stage 5, we gradually decrease the proportion of Fine-Grained Recognition tasks (from 79\% down to 47\%) while steadily increasing the ratio of complex reasoning tasks, such as Rule \& Procedural Logic (from 7\% to 20\%) and Assessment \& Coaching (from 5\% to 21\%).
+This progressive data curriculum ensures that the model masters basic visual grounding before tackling expert-level logic.
+This initial alignment is crucial for stabilizing the subsequent RL phase, providing a reasonable policy capable of producing valid actions.